Using Bare Metal service as a standalone service¶

 baremetal CLI,

 set up these environment variables.
-If the noauth
+If the noauth authentication strategy is

-must be set for OS_AUTH_TYPE.
+being used, the value none must be set for OS_AUTH_TYPE.
 OS_ENDPOINT is

 the URL of the ironic-api process.